quicwg/base-drafts/draft-ietf-quic-transport.md

 The following transitions are valid from this state:

-Sending or receiving a STREAM frame causes the identified stream to become "open".
-The stream identifier for a new stream is selected as described in
-{{stream-id}}.
-The same STREAM frame can also cause a stream to immediately become "half-closed" if the FIN flag is set.
+Sending or receiving a STREAM or RST_STREAM frame causes the identified stream to become "open".
+The stream identifier for a new stream is selected as described in {{stream-id}}.
+A RST_STREAM frame, or a STREAM frame with the FIN flag set also causes a stream to become "half-closed".

-Receiving a STREAM frame on a peer-initiated stream (that is, a packet sent by a server on an even-numbered stream or a client packet on an odd-numbered stream) also causes all lower-numbered "idle" streams in the same direction to become "open".
-This could occur if a peer begins sending on streams in a different order to their creation, or it could happen if packets are lost or reordered in transit.

-A RST_STREAM frame on an "idle" stream causes the stream to become "half-closed".
-Sending a RST_STREAM frame causes the stream to become "half-closed (local)"; receiving RST_STREAM causes the stream to become "half-closed (remote)".

-An endpoint might receive MAX_STREAM_DATA frames on peer-initiated streams that are "idle" if there is loss or reordering of packets.
+An endpoint might receive MAX_STREAM_DATA or STREAM_BLOCKED frames on peer-initiated streams that are "idle" if there is loss or reordering of packets.
+Receiving these frames also causes the stream to become "open".

-Receiving any frame other than STREAM, MAX_STREAM_DATA, STREAM_BLOCKED, or RST_STREAM on a stream in this state MUST be treated as a connection error ({{error-handling}}) of type YYYY.

 An endpoint MUST NOT send a STREAM or RST_STREAM frame for a stream ID that is higher than the peers advertised maximum stream ID (see